princessjacob/Finals-Webtek-Lab/Final/README.txt

-Please place all the finals content/files that will be needed for the project
+Please place all the final content/files that will be needed for the project